Geisshirt/COVAULT/README.md

-# COVAULT
+## COVAULT - A password manager written in COBOL.
-Password manager written in COBOL.
+⚠️ Disclaimer: Do not actually use - the encryption is (for now) very weak.